 Our research is editorially independent but we may earn a commission for purchases made through our links.

 When you first lay eyes on the Teton Range, with its dramatic, jagged peaks, your jaw will literally drop.
-It’s one of the most breathtaking sights on the planet, dominated by the nearly 14,000-foot-high Grand Teton for which the park was named.
-It’s a hiker’s and mountain biker’s paradise, with more than 240 miles of trails meandering throughout.
+It’s one of the most breathtaking sights on the planet, dominated by the nearly 14,000-foot-high Grand Teton for which Grand Teton National Park was named.
+One of the best parks in Wyoming, it’s a hiker’s and mountain biker’s paradise, with more than 240 miles of trails meandering throughout.
 Wildlife lovers will be in their own personal heaven, with the chance to spot elk, moose, wolves, black and grizzly bears as well as majestic birds like bald eagles and even pelicans.
 While scenic drives are lovely, for an in-depth look, you really need to get out and explore.
-If hiking or biking aren’t your thing, you can always enjoy a gentle float on the Snake River or paddling a canoe on serene Jenny Lake.
+If hiking or biking isn’t your thing, you can always enjoy a gentle float on the Snake River or paddling a canoe on serene Jenny Lake.

 Yellowstone is famous for its wildlife, home to everything from bison, which can be seen in droves throughout the park, elk, wolves, bears, moose and more, and it’s one of the world’s most active areas of hydrothermal activity.
 The park hosts bubbling hot springs in a myriad of brilliant shades, mudpots, travertine terraces and lots of geysers, including the most famous on Earth, Old Faithful.
 On top of that, it’s a great place for fly-fishing with world-class trout rivers that wind through lush open space backed by dramatic mountains, as well as viewing magnificent waterfalls, like thundering falls like Yellowstone Falls which sits in the colorful “Grand Canyon of Yellowstone,” enjoying picnics on the banks of glistening lakes and even visiting interesting museums.
 Just be patient as traffic jams are common here, though they usually involve the park’s animals who often get close to or right on the roads, creating backups.